xorg/mtg-dashboard/README.md

 ## Frontend
 This is the face of the dashboard and displays all the nice data.
+The frontend is adapted from the [Tailmin Admin Dashboard](https://github.com/otezz/tailmin).
+It shows a chart for every collection displaying the value over time.

 # Data model